gabrielrdw20/Real-Time-Voice-Cloning-Polish/README.md

 **STRUCTURE**

-This repository is divided in 2 main parts:
+This repository is divided in 3 main parts:
 1. Modified code + explanation.
 2. Additional codes to help process audio files + graphic help to understand some dependencies.
+3. Streamlit app allowing to use the model online / onffline.

 **CONTACT**